paulpflug/mocha-ui/README.md

 - tests should run on blur of filter field
 - doesn't scroll down automatically
 - action bar is ugly (could be replaced by defining actions with shortcuts)
 - watch doesn't fire on newly created files.
-To watch these, unwatch+watch must be clicked [needs a new feature in atom](https://github.com/atom/atom/issues/6875)
+To watch these, unwatch+watch must be clicked [needs a new feature in atom](https://github.com/atom/atom/issues/6875).
+So no watch on freshly compiled files, watch the source instead.
+- doesn't close on close of window (watcher is still active)
+- doesn't work well, when opened in two atom instances simultaneous

 ## License
 Copyright (c) 2015 Paul Pflugradt